CodeUpJewell/AWS-Cloud-Security-Recoverability-in-AWS/README.md

 # AWS-Cloud-Security-Recoverability-in-AWS

+This is the first major project in Udacity AWS Cloud Architect Nanodegree.

+Project Overview

-Applied AWS CloudFormation to create highly-available and fault-tolerant solutions to common use cases.
-By building a multi-availability zone, multi-region database, I focus on database management and how applications can take advantage of distributed infrastructure.
-I demonstrate the capability and simplicity of cloud migration for your primary database, successfully relocating from one geographical region to another.
-Similarly, I planned and created a versioned website and demonstrated how it is protected from unexpected conditions, chaos engineering, or malicious disruption.
-Established vulnerability assessments and made sure to underline availability, security, and operational excellence for enterprise applications when something or someone intends to disrupt your everyday operations.
+In this project, you will build a multi-availability zone, multi-region database.
+You will demonstrate how applications can use this distributed infrastructure and migrate your primary database from one geographical region to another.
+You will also create a versioned website and demonstrate how it is protected from accidental or malicious disruption, with an ability to turn-back-the-clock when something disrupts your normal operations.

+Project Files

+    cloudformation: This folder contains the CloudFormation template.
+    s3: This folder contains artifacts of static website.
+    screenshots: This folder contains all the screenshots taken at time of doing project. estimates.md: This file explains the RPO and RTO for the project setup.